sayuru-akash/yshopping-android-application/README.md

 <!-- CONTRIBUTORS -->
 ## Contributors

-This project is contributed by
+This project is an academic project done on 2021 and is contributed by
 * [Sayuru Akash](https://github.com/sayuru-akash/)
 * [Isuru Pathirathna](https://github.com/Is116)
 * [Lochini Chamodya](https://github.com/Lchamodya)